aarushkx/storycraft-ai/README.md

 -   Node.js (v18 or higher)
 -   Python (3.8+)
--   Ollama with Llama2 model
+-   Ollama with Llama 3.1 model
 -   FFmpeg (for video processing)

 ### Installation